codeforboston/police-data-trust/frontend/.storybook/USAGE.md

 ## Writing Stories

+In simplest terms, a Story is a way a component can be used - a component with props set to certain values.
+A component with many props can have many stories; one with no props will only have one default story.

-There are several ways to write stories, but this is the format used for most existing components.
-This is a hypothetical component called `ComponentName`, in `component-name.tsx`.
+There are several ways to write stories, but most stories in this project have (initially) been written in Component Story Format (CSF), which features a named export for each story.

+Below is a hypothetical component called `ComponentName`, in a file called `component-name.tsx`.
 The story would be in the same folder, and could be called `component-name.stories.tsx`:

 ```tsx
 import React from "react"